-This procedure is then applied to the signal region around the known Moon position: the binned and interpolated zenith model as a background description, and the sum of the observed data as the signal.
+This procedure is then applied to the signal region around the known Moon position: the polynomial model in zenith and azimuth as a background description, and the sum of the observed data as the signal.
 The resulting plot is shown as Figure 4.
-Each point represents the number of events shadowed if the Moon were at that point; the maximum of these is at the expected position of the Moon, with 8660 events shadowed.
-Taking $1\sigma = 680$ events as discussed above, this is a $12.7\sigma$ observation.
+Each point represents the number of events shadowed if the Moon were at that point; the maximum of these is at the expected position of the Moon, with 8200 events shadowed.

-The expected number of shadowed events, based on the background rate and the size of the Moon, was $8192 \pm 91$ .
-The observation of a 8660 event deficit at the central grid position is within $1\sigma$ of the expectation.
+The expected number of shadowed events, based on the background rate and the size of the Moon, was 8192 ± 91 .
+The observation of a 8660 event deficit at the central grid position is within one "RMS value of the two background distributions.
+The observed deficit is an 13-15 sigma underfluctuation compared to the off source regions.

 Figure 4: The Moon Shadow from the 59-string detector setup, using a likelihood analysis approach.
 The position is given relative to the Moon position, and the color represents the number of total shadowed events for each point, assuming the Moon is at that point.
-From [3].
+From [2].

-5 Conclusions
+1 5 Conclusions

 - 2 In each of two years of data during the construction of the IceCube detector, a shadowing effect - 3 was observed in cosmic rays from the direction of the Moon.
-In the 40-string setup, this deficit - 4 was observed with $7.6\sigma$ using a binned analysis.
-In the 59-string setup, this deficit was observed - ${5}$ with $12.7\sigma$ using a likelihood analysis.
-The results confirms the pointing resolution of IceCube - 6 to within order 1°.
+In the 40-string setup, this deficit - was observed with 7.6σ using a binned analysis.
+In the 59-string setup, this deficit was observed - ${5}$ with 12σ using a likelihood analysis.
+This confirms the pointing resolution of IceCube to within - 6 order 1°.
 Further studies of this shadowing effect are forthcoming.